TraDuong1/openshift-doradus-scalable/README.md

 Scalable Doradus Webapp in Openshift
 ====================================

-OpenShift Tomcat Webapp to host Doradus to take advantage of Openshift auto-scaling of web gear.
+Using OpenShift Tomcat Webapp to host Doradus to take advantage of Openshift auto-scaling of web gear.

 Running on OpenShift
 ----------------------------